evgnomon/evgnomon.github.io/content/posts/power/index.md

 The advantage of targeting the largest enemy is that any other victim will trust you at the right time when they need you more than anything else.
 This advantage is only for the one who targets the largest enemy.

-The world in which Bitcoin is not relevant anymore is a world where the largest enemy is defeated.
+The world in which BTC is not relevant anymore is a world where the largest enemy is defeated.
 The largest enemy is a screen between us and the real world.
 And the only way to overcome it is to make yours the one by making the one yours!
 Educate everyone by making the one yours, and make yours the one by defeating the real enemy.

 Before and after an ally turns into a real enemy!
 Make the largest screen as ever possible and make it for one—that one doesn’t let you own anything else!
 Each second matters; every step is important when fighting in reality with the largest enemy ever.
 That enemy has no choice but to pull you to its own screen by applying an ever-increasing force to the extent that nothing else is worse than that.
 And only one survives!